AriGute/Data-Security-Project/README.md

 **The project must meet a number of conditions:**

 * Able to send and recive messages
-* Each message is encrypted from end-to-end
+* Each message is encrypted end-to-end
 * Authentication

 ## Getting Started